Expat shares the best thing about living in Portugal

 "Anything to do with residency as well as setting up utilities or even a bank account can take a while.
 I am still waiting for an appointment to get my residency renewed and I am a little concerned."

-There is a safety issue when commuting around Lisbon with the number of hills and its cobbled streets called calçada.
+The expat also identified a safety issue when commuting around Lisbon due to the number of hills and its cobbled streets, calçada.

-The expat noted: "It is beautiful and a lot of the calçada have decorative details in them, but I think they are quite dangerous.
+The expat noted: "It is beautiful and a lot of the calçada have decorative details on them, but I think they are quite dangerous.

-"Often times they are quite even.
+"Often they are quite uneven.
 I've made it a rule to constantly look at the ground so that I don't hurt myself."

 People need to make sure they stay safe on the streets of Lisbon, as "there is a lot of pickpocketing, especially in tourist areas".